TIBHannover/rosi-registry/README.md

 # ROSI Sources

-display of metadata of open scientrometric data sources
+display and manage metadata of open scientometric data sources

+## Features

+* overview of all data sources in a interactive, searchable table
+* detailed view of a data source
+* form view to add new or edit an existing data source

 ## Installation